Arilith/ELO/README.md

 # ELO

-This is a local school project trying to make an improved Electronic Learning Environment.
+This is a local school project trying to make an improved Electronic Study Environment.
 Proftaak group 34